 Our fully synthetic Trilomers® use 100% mirror-image D-amino acids, are inherently resistant to proteases at the disease site, and have reduced renal uptake by natural scavenger receptors.

-Using unique synthesis conditions and a proprietary method of DNA encoding, our libraries contain millions of compounds in a single tube.
+Using unique synthesis conditions and a proprietary method of DNA encoding, our libraries contain hundreds of millions of macrocyclized D-peptides in a single tube.

 We are focused on the discovery of innovative treatments for the world's toughest diseases

 Our Trilomer® platform of mirror-image cyclic peptides enables the targeted delivery of potent chemotherapy drugs for the treatment of cancer.

 With traditional antibody-drug conjugates (ADCs), only a tiny fraction (<2%) of the injected dose binds to the tumor;

 the remainer is slowly metabolized by normal tissues, causing the release of the potent chemotherapy drug or radioisotope, with toxicity to normal tissues and organs.

 Peptides based on natural L-amino acids undergo recycling by renal scavenger receptors, also leading to more metabolism by normal cells.

 Trilomer® mirror-image drug-conjugates overcome the liabilities of ADCs and peptide-drug conjugates by using 100% D-amino acids, which inherently possess high resistance to proteases (preventing premature release of chemotherapy drug) and also exhibit low uptake by renal scavenger receptors (reducing toxicity to healthy tissues and organs).

 Trilomer® drug-conjugates rapidly penetrate tumors and bind specifically to cell-surface proteins on cancer cells, after which they are rapidly internalized, releasing the chemotherapy drug directly inside the cancer cell.